 This leprechaun hunt is designed to be one where you give each player a card, and they have to find the items on the list.
 In the realm of scavenger hunt ideas, it’s one of the find these items types!
 I’ve also got a great clue based St. Patrick’s Day scavenger hunt too!

 The idea is that whoever is playing will need to find each of the items on the list in your house (or wherever you’re doing the hunt).
-You can either have them take a picture, put it in a bag (these rainbow bags would be super fun), or just have them cross it off as they find it.
+You can either have them take a picture, put it in a bag, or just have them cross it off as they find it.

 What’s on the Lucky Leprechaun Cards?